MicrosoftDocs/query-docs/query-languages/m/list-functions.md

 ---
 # List functions

-These functions perform operations on and return information about ‘Lists’.
+These functions create and manipulate list values.

 ## <a name="__toc360789201"></a>